-- Establish social media presence that is specific to the Commission for Arts and Culture, including: - establishing Commission-specific accounts on popular channels, such as Facebook, Instagram and Twitter, - o having a regular schedule of posts related to opportunities, and - o developing a process to invite and include submissions from organizations (refer to California Humanities social media as a model). - Invest in authentic relationships with communities of color and be accountable to their needs through the arts and culture's outreach efforts. - Deepen collaborations with internal City departments and commissions to widen communication channels with the public. - Shift the language of existing communications. - o In general, the approach for communications would be better situated as invitations, rather than directives.
+- Establish social media presence that is specific to the Commission for Arts and Culture, including: - establishing Commission-specific accounts on popular channels, such as Facebook, Instagram and Twitter, - o having a regular schedule of posts related to opportunities - developing a process to invite and include submissions from organizations (refer to California Humanities social media as a model) - Invest in authentic relationships with communities of color and be accountable to their needs through the Commission's outreach efforts - Shift the language of existing communications - In general, the approach for communications would be better situated as invitations, rather than directives.
 For example, instead of "I am currently having one-on-one office hours," perhaps ask organizations about their availability or use a tool like Calendly where outsiders can choose when to meet with you.
-Recommendation to provide options for engagement with various times and processes.
+Recommendation to provide options for engagement with various times and processes. - Be responsive not directive.
+For example, instead of language that excludes, use this instead, "The Commission is committed to uplifting arts and culture organizations, events and happenings throughout all communities of San Diego.
+If your organization was not able to submit an RFQ or did not advance to the RFP stage, we have other opportunities coming up, such as , and...

-- O Be responsive not directive.
-For example, instead of language that excludes, use instead, "The City is committed to uplifting arts and culture organizations, events and happenings throughout all communities of San Diego.
-If your organization was not able to submit an RFQ or did not advance to the RFP stage, we have other opportunities coming up, such as \\\, and... - Design and deliver culturally appropriate marketing materials reflective of San Diego's diverse communities, including creating materials in languages other than English and conducting an image audit to center BIPOC.
+• Design and deliver culturally appropriate marketing materials reflective of San Diego's diverse communities, including creating materials in languages other than English, and conducting an image audit to center BIPOC